Sevipsagis/golang-POC/README.md

 # Prerequisites
-1. local.env file for set environment variable for run test api on local
+1. Add local.env file for set environment variable for run test api on local.
+  - PORT: use for assign the running port of api.
+  - SIGN: use for sign/verify JWT.
-2. sqlite for use as database of api
+2. SQLite for use as database of api.